garbray/vim-config/README.md

 ### Highlight

-Display the previsualizer with the color syntaxis
+Display the pre visualizer with the color syntaxis

 ```
 brew install highlight